 The following attributes point to existing information: allowedCharactersPointer, taClassRefPointer, taIdentPointer, taIdentRefPointer, taSourcePointer, domainPointer, externalResourceRefPointer, langPointer, locNotePointer, locNoteRefPointer, locQualityIssuesRefPointer, provenanceRecordsRefPointer, storageEncodingPointer, storageSizePointer, targetPointer, termInfoPointer, termInfoRefPointer.

-Context for evaluation of the XPath expression is same as for absolute selector with the following changes:
+Context for evaluation of the XPath expression is the same as for an absolute selector with the following changes:

 Nodes selected by the expression in the selector attribute form the current node list.